 Returned at the old style.
 Red label with silver print.
 These labels have “PARLOPHONE” in large stylized letters at the top and side numbers as ‘A’ SIDE and ‘B’ SIDE‘A’ SIDE and ‘B’ SIDE and PRODUCED BY GEORGE MARTIN credit.
 “Manufactured In The UK by EMI Records…” printed at the start perimeter print.
 Matrix numbers: Side A: 7XCE 17144-2, Side B: 7XCE 17145-2.

+Swedish sleeve.
 In 1987, in Sweden, the 25th anniversary the single was re-released with a new alternative picture sleeve.
 Only 1,000 copies were made.
 On the front side was appeared the Beatles’ live photo from TV-programme “Drop In”, Stockholm 1963.
 Photographer: Michael Nordström.
 On the back side appeared review of Artillo Bergholtz.
 All sleeves have a unique number written by hand felt-tip pen on the back side.
 Set was distributed with the similar English 7″ single.
+Part of the edition was sold in the UK.

 7. Seventh pressing beginning of the 90s.
 Same top-opening pictures sleeve as 6th pressing, but with bar code on the reverse.